 Qantas originally had a fleet of 12 Airbus A380s, so what’s the plan as of now for the rest of the planes returning to service?

-- Three more A380s are expected to return as of November 2022, operating flights to London via Singapore
+- Six Airbus A380s are expected to return to service by the end of 2022, operating flights to Los Angeles and London

-- Five more A380s are expected to return by early 2024
+- Four more A380s are expected to return by early 2024

-- Two of the 12 Airbus A380s will be retired
+- Two of the 12 Airbus A380s are expected to be retired

 As Qantas Airbus A380s return to service, they should also feature fully refreshed cabins.
 This includes a light refresh to first class seats, including updated entertainment screens and new fabrics.